 Sukkot is such an all-encompassing holiday with so many layers of meaning that it is also called He-Chag - The (Essential) Holiday.
-Many of our holidays carry levels of seasonal, historical, philosophical, and spiritual symbolism.
+All our holidays carry levels of seasonal, historical, philosophical, and personal/spiritual symbolism.
 As described above, Sukkot reminds us of the Israelite people's 40-year trek through the Sinai desert.
-But Sukkot is also based on the practical agricultural needs of ancient Israel.
-"The Holiday" returns us to the ancient, atavistic roots of our ancestors (and by extension, all tribal peoples), who camped out in shacks in the fields far from their homes while reaping Fall vegetables like squash, corn and beans.
-The Sukkah also reminds us that poor people and migrant farm workers around the world still live in such poor ramshackle dwellings.
-It is therefore appropriate to do tzedakah on Sukkot, such as donating food to those in need.
-In view of our Yom Kippur declarations, Sukkot also reminds us to simplify our lives, re-connect with nature, and not identify with our material possessions.
+But Sukkot is also based on the practical